Coverage and Spectral Efficiency of NOMA-Enabled LEO Satellite Networks with Ordering Schemes: System Model

 \subsection{Signal Analysis}

 Apart from the desired signal from the typical satellite, two other types of interference signals also count.
 Firstly, the typical UTs suffer from inter-satellite interference, which arises from signals transmitted by non-serving interfering satellites.
-Secondly, intra-satellite interference is caused by the co-channel interference of the NOMA scheme.
-Since SIC is generally imperfect in practice, the residual intra-interference (RI) factor $\varpi \in [0,1]$ is adopted to measure its impact on the system.
-Herein, $\varpi=0$ represents the perfect SIC condition, and $\varpi=1$ corresponds to no SIC.